Data Table Basics

 The Data Table Column element, for example, is configured to provide the column header text, column width (if not automatically determined), and so forth.

 The actual data values in the datalayer are accessed using tokens, such as @Data.CategoryID~, where the second part of the token is the column name in the datalayer.
 This case-sensitive token can be used in Label element Captions, for example, to display the data.
 For more information about tokens, see Token Reference.

-The table shown above applied styles to it to specify its fonts, borders, and background colors.
-An easy way to quickly style a Data Table is to apply a Theme to your report definition.
+The table shown above has had style applied to it to specify its fonts, borders, and background colors.
+An easy way to quickly style a data table is to apply a Theme to your report definition.
 For more information, see Themes.